hvferreira/Java-SpinWheelSwing/README.md

 # Spin Wheel

-The Spin Wheel allows users to spin a wheel and randomly select a color from a list of predefined choices.

-This code uses:
+An easy to use wheel where you can spin to select colours.
+—

+## Prerequisites

-Java 17
++ Java 17
-Swing
++ Swing

+—

+## Key Features of Solution

++ 9 colours to choose
++ Wheel can have between 2 and 9 colours
++ Random spin to select a colour

 ---

+## Approaches

++ Player is asked to choose which colours he wants to have as part of the wheel.
++ Wheel is created and the player can push the button to start.
++ Wheel spins to a random colour each time the button is pressed.

+---

-## Getting Started
+## Run Application

 To use the Spin Wheel, clone the repository.
 Run in your machine.
-Select colors by number to create the wheel.
+Select colours by number to create the wheel.
 Click the "Spin" button to start spinning the wheel.
 Enjoy!
 No additional installation steps are required.
 ---

-## Future thoughts
+## Future Considerations

 + Add names to each option